Curiosity ~ Lucidity ~ Humanity

 Inventive structure or perspective

-Plots that challenge morality
+Plots that challenge morality or are ethically ambiguous

 Literature grounded in the richness of human experience